These simple updates will make your bathroom feel brand new

 Fixtures and fittings in a bathroom can be tricky and expensive to replace, but smaller accessories such as hand towel rings, toilet roll holders, rails and hooks for bath towels and dressing gowns can easily be swapped in an afternoon.

-Sleek and minimal matt black examples from Scandinavian design shop Ferm Living are a favourite of Instagram-savvy shoppers, but we love this ornate Ester set from Anthropologie for a touch of quirky opulence.
+Sleek and minimal matt black accessories are a great option because they promise to stand the test of time.
+We also love ornate sets, like this one from Anthropologie, as they add a touch of opulence.
 All you need to add is a beautiful tumbler for your toothbrush and that token bottle of Aesop hand soap…

 Dated hardware can make an entire bathroom feel tired and unloved, but it’s possible to pick up new examples for a snip.
 For a luxe finish, opt for contemporary geometric handles in mixed metallic shades such as brass and pewter.